portellam/parse-iommu-devices/README.md

   -p, --pci, --pcie         Match IOMMU groups with at least one (1) or
                             more PCI/PCIe bus devices.

-  -V, --vga-index=INDEX     Match all IOMMU groups without VGA, and any
-                            with VGA which match the index value(s) (not an IOMMU group ID);
+      --vga-index=INDEX     Match all IOMMU groups without VGA, and any with VGA which match the index value(s) (not an IOMMU group ID);
                             INDEX is a comma delimited list of postive